 In a new study, chimpanzees outplay humans in a two-player game, suggesting that chimps may have a superior memory and strategy when it comes to recalling their opponent’s choice history.

 We humans assume we are the smartest of all creations.
 In a world with over 8.7 million species, only we have the ability to understand the inner workings of our bodies while also unraveling the mysteries of the universe.
-We are the geniuses, the philosophers, the artists, the poets and savants.
-We amuse at a dog playing ball, a dolphin jumping rings, or a monkey imitating man because we think of these as remarkable acts for animals that, we presume, aren’t smart as us.
+We are the geniuses, the philosophers, the artists, the poets, and the savants.
+We are amused by a dog playing ball, a dolphin jumping rings, or a monkey imitating man because we think of these as remarkable acts for animals that, we presume, aren’t as smart as us.
 But what is smart?
 Is it just about having ideas, or being good at language and math?

-Scientists have shown, time and again, that many animals have an extraordinary intellect.
+Scientists have shown, time and again, that many animals have extraordinary intellect.
 Unlike an average human brain that can barely recall a vivid scene from the last hour, chimps have a photographic memory and can memorize patterns they see in the blink of an eye.
 Sea lions and elephants can remember faces from decades ago.
 Animals also have a unique sense perception.
 Sniffer dogs can detect the first signs of colon cancer by the scents of patients, while doctors flounder in early diagnosis.
 So the point is animals are smart too.
 But that’s not the upsetting realization.
 What happens when, for just once, a chimp or a dog challenges man to one of their feats?
 Well, for one, a precarious face-off – like the one Matt Reeves conceived in the Planet of the Apes – would seem a tad less unlikely than we thought.

 In a recent study by psychologists Colin Camerer and Tetsuro Matsuzawa, chimps and humans played a strategy game – and unexpectedly, the chimps outplayed the humans.